ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 > At this point, if you are in `git` repository, it might be a good time to create a _.gitignore_ file and add `node_modules/` and `public/` to it.

 Ok, now what we have our project ready, there's just one last thing to review, but it's quick!
-Please head on over to the next section in our guide on Greenwood's [Concepts](/getting-started/concepts), to understand how to get your project started.
+Please head on over to the next section in our guide on Greenwood's [Key Concepts](/getting-started/key-concepts).